 Where can you find raicilla?

 For better or worse, raicilla production is challenging to scale.
 It’s a wild agave, meaning it can’t be cultivated as quickly or easily as the blue agave plant used in tequila production.
 And since it’s wild agave, sometimes there isn’t enough to harvest, requiring raicilleros to blend different agaves.

-And because it does have a terroir component, tastes can vary year to year.
+And because it does have a terroir component, tastes can vary from year to year.
 Consumers, especially American consumers, like consistency and don’t typically understand that spirit flavors can be impacted by the environment and weather conditions.
 And for cocktails, a varying flavor profile can also be tricky.